maria-korosteleva/Body-Shape-Estimation/README.md

 1. OpenPose (https://github.com/CMU-Perceptual-Computing-Lab/openpose/).
 	1. *Important* The path to the OpenPose models should be set inside the program

-All needed dependencies (and their dependencies) could be found here: https://motionlab.kaist.ac.kr/git/mariako/Installed_libs
+All needed libraries (and their dependencies) could be found here: https://motionlab.kaist.ac.kr/git/mariako/Installed_libs

-VS property sheets to work with the latter two libraries are provided for your reference.
+VS property sheets to work with the libraries are provided for your reference.

 ## Tips for installing Ceres
 1. Make sure to use x64 compiler for all installations.